PROJECT VISION

 Naldham House is a beloved Brisbane landmark.

 Waterfront Brisbane celebrates the heritage of this site as a key gateway to the city and centre for trade over the past 150 years.
-It’s an integral part of Waterfront Brisbane as a home for destination dining.
-Dexus is partnering with one of Brisbane’s leading hospitality groups, DAP & CO, to re-invigorate this historic building, with a planned reopening in 2024.
-DAP&CO is the award-winning hospitality group behind Walter’s Steakhouse & Wine Bar, The Gresham Bar and Popolo Italian Kitchen and Bar
+It’s an integral part of Waterfront Brisbane and has been meticulously restored.
+Dexus partnered with one of Brisbane’s leading hospitality groups, DAP&CO, to re-invigorate this historic building, which reopened in 2024.
+DAP&CO is the award-winning hospitality group behind Walter’s Steakhouse & Wine Bar, The Gresham Bar and Popolo Italian Kitchen and Bar.

-The existing Eagle Street Pier restaurant complex will make way for the construction of public terraces, the new Riverwalk and the two new office buildings and associated retail pavilions.
+The old Eagle Street Pier restaurant complex was deconstructed to make way for the construction of public terraces, the new Riverwalk and the two new office buildings and associated retail pavilions.

-The Eagle Street Pier building and surrounds was constructed to be a temporary offering and has well and truly outlived its original intent.
+The Eagle Street Pier building and surrounds was constructed to be a temporary offering and has outlived its original intent.

-Eagle Street itself looks into the back-end operations and loading bays of the restaurant precinct and the location of the building and the way it provides access to its greatest asset, the river, needs improvement.
+Eagle Street itself looked into the back-end operations and loading bays of the old restaurant precinct and the location of the building and the way it provided access to its greatest asset, the river, needed improvement.

 The master plan includes Dexus’s existing riverbed lease areas, with no increase of area required.